Hydroboration

 In organic chemistry, hydroboration refers to the addition of a hydrogen-boron bond to certain double and triple bonds involving carbon (C=C, C=N, C=O, and C≡C).
 This chemical reaction is useful in the organic synthesis of organic compounds.

 Hydroboration produces organoborane compounds that react with a variety of reagents to produce useful compounds, such as alcohols, amines, or alkyl halides.
 The most widely known reaction of the organoboranes is oxidation to produce alcohols from alkenes.

 The development of this technology and the underlying concepts were recognized by the Nobel Prize in Chemistry to Herbert C. Brown.

 Borane adducts

 Borane dimethylsulfide (BMS) is a complexed borane reagent that is widely used for hydroborations.

 Much of the original work on hydroboration employed diborane as a source of BH_{3}.
 Usually however, borane dimethylsulfide complex BH_{3}S(CH_{3})_{2} (BMS) is used instead.
 It can be obtained in highly concentrated forms.

 The adduct BH_{3}(THF) is also commercially available as THF solutions.
 Its shelf life is less than BMS.

-In terms of synthetic results, diborane or the more conveniently handle BMS and borane-THF are equivalent.
+In terms of synthetic results, diborane or the more convenient BMS and borane-THF are equivalent.

-Hydroboration of alkenes
+Of alkenes

 The stoichiometry and idealized regiochemistry of hydroboration of terminal alkenes follows: